2019 Idaho State Bengals football team

 The 2019 Idaho State Bengals football team represented Idaho State University as a member of the Big Sky Conference during the 2019 NCAA Division I FCS football season.
 Led by third-year head coach Rob Phenicie, the Bengals compiled an overall record of 3–9 with a mark of 2–6 in conference play, placing in a five-way tie for ninth in the Big Sky.
 Idaho State played their home games at Holt Arena in Pocatello, Idaho.

-Previous season

-The Bengals finished the 2018 season 6–5, 5–3 in Big Sky play to finish in a tie for fourth place.

 Preseason

 Big Sky preseason poll

 The Big Sky released their preseason media and coaches' polls on July 15, 2019.
 The Bengals were picked to finish in seventh place in both polls.

 Preseason All–Big Sky team

 The Bengals had three players selected to the preseason all-Big Sky team.